diysynth/EURORACK-MODULES/PASSIVE LOW PASS GATE (2HP)/readme.md

 * Only through-hole parts
 * Depth: ≈13mm

-Try different values for C2/C3 (maybe in the range from 4.7nF up to 47nF) and leave C1 empty to have a VCA-mode in the middle position of the switch.
+Try different values for C2/C3 (maybe in the range from 4.7nF up to 47nF) and leave C1 empty to have a VCA-mode at the middle position of the switch.

 You will need the following components: